What Happens To Tattoos Over Time?

 Your skin’s ability to produce collagen and elastin decreases with age.
-Combined with gravity’s constant pull, this leads to wrinkles and sagging, crepey skin.
+Combined with gravity’s constant pull, this leads to wrinkles, and sagging, crepey skin.
 Sweat and oil gland function also begins to diminish over time, which also contributes to dryness and decreased skin quality.

 However, there are many contributing factors that can speed up the aging process.
-Excessive alcohol consumption, prolonged sun exposure, and smoking have all been proven to cause premature aging, which will change the look of your tattoo as well as your skin.
+Excessive alcohol consumption, prolonged sun exposure and smoking have all been proven to cause premature aging, which will change the look of your tattoo, as well as your skin.

 How Tattoos Change Over Time

 Even bodybuilders and athletes are unlikely to see major changes in their tattoos if the lines are bold and clear, so don’t worry about your fitness goals drastically affecting your designs.
-Detailed tattoos may lose their crispness and blur around the edges, but that’s part of the natural aging process with intricate needlework.
+Detailed tattoos may lose their crispness and blur around the edges, still, that’s part of the natural aging process with intricate needlework.

 Luckily, recent advances in tattoo inks mean that tattoos created now will fare much better as we age.
 How much better?
 Who knows.
 We haven’t seen what they’ll look like after 30, 40 or 50 years yet.
 We’ll just have to wait and see.

 In order to minimize these changes, stick to healthy, achievable lifestyle changes.
-Gaining or losing weight gradually is easier to maintain, and it’s healthier for your skin.
-By allowing your skin to catch up to these changes with natural collagen and elastin production, you’ll reduce the risk of stretch marks, sagging skin, and changed tattoo designs.
+Gaining or losing weight gradually is easier to maintain and it’s healthier for your skin.
+By allowing your skin to catch up to these changes with natural collagen and elastin production, you’ll reduce the risk of stretch marks, sagging skin and changed tattoo designs.

 How to Keep Your Tattoo Fresh

-Aging skin, sun exposure, and dietary changes will have a slow, gradual impact on your tattoo over time, but there are a few things you can do to ensure your tattoo looks its best as long as possible.
+Aging skin, sun exposure, and dietary changes will have a slow, gradual impact on your tattoo over time, nevertheless, there are a few things you can do to ensure your tattoo looks its best for as long as possible.
 Here are a few simple ways you can look after your tattoo.

 One of the best ways to ensure your tattoo ages well is looking after it when it’s fresh.
-Think of it this way; your skin is injured when you get a tattoo, and injuries need proper care in order to heal properly.
+Think of it this way- your skin is injured when you get a tattoo and injuries need proper care in order to heal properly.
 Following your tattoo artist’s aftercare instructions will give your skin the time it needs to heal.